Hanoi Right Now

 How many days do you need in Hanoi?

 Three days is the sweet spot for most visitors.
-That gives you enough time for the Old Quarter, museums, cafes, food exploration, and a slower evening around Hoan Kiem Lake.
+That gives you enough time for the Old Quarter, museums, cafes, street food, and evenings around Hoan Kiem Lake without rushing.
 Add extra days if you plan to use Hanoi as a base for trips to Ha Long Bay or Ninh Binh.

 -